1968 Formula One season: Round 9: Italy

 There was a five-week gap in the World Championship calendar between the German and Italian Grands Prix and after a season of rainfall and tragedy the F1 circus was able to take a break.
 The entry at the Monza Autodrome near Milan was the biggest of the season with American driver Mario Andretti entered in a third Lotus and his USAC rival Bobby Unser replacing Richard Attwood in the BRM team.
 Ken Tyrrell's Matra International has expanded to run two cars the second being driven by Johnny Servoz-Gavin.
 Ferrari ran a third car for rising British star Derek Bell while Honda fielded a second RA301 for David Hobbs.
 Cooper had been planning to run three cars but Robin Widdows was out of action after an accident and so the team ran only Vic Elford and Lucien Bianchi.
 Early qualifying saw Andretti and Unser setting fast times as both wanted to fly back to the United States to participate in the Indiana State Fairgrounds Hoosier Hundred the following day.
 They then intended to fly back across the Atlantic and race in the Grand Prix.
 The organisers announced that if the two drivers did fly back to the United States and race in the Hoosier Hundred, there they would be banned from competing in the Italian race under a rule which forbade drivers to compete in another event within 24 hours of the start of the Grand Prix.
 They flew off back to Indiana for the dirt race and did not return.
 Qualifying resulted in John Surtees taking pole his Honda with Bruce McLaren (McLaren) and Chris Amon (Ferrari) alongside him.
 The second row was shared by Jacky Ickx's Ferrari and Graham Hill's Lotus while Jackie Stewart shared the third row with Denny Hulme (McLaren) and Bell's Ferrari.
-For the first time in months, the race took place in sunny conditions with Surtees taking the lead at the start.
+For the first time in months, a championship Grand Prix took place in sunny conditions with Surtees taking the lead at the start.
 McLaren was ahead by the time the cars returned at the end of the first lap.
 McLaren stayed ahead until lap seven when Surtees slipstreamed into the lead.
 The following lap McLaren was ahead again while Amon crashed and Surtees also hit the wall trying to avoid the Ferrari.
 This put Siffert into second place with Stewart third.
 Stewart then moved to second and a slipstreaming battle developed for the lead between McLaren, Stewart, Siffert and Hulme.
 Hill disappeared when a wheel fell off his Lotus.
 McLaren dropped out when he had to pit for more oil on lap 35.
 Stewart was the next to disappear with engine failure on lap 43 and when Siffert went out with a rear suspension failure of lap 59, Hulme was left to win.
 There had been a lively battle behind the leaders between Servoz-Gavin, Ickx and Rindt.
 Ickx had emerged ahead but in the closing laps had to stop for more fuel and so dropped to third behind Servoz-Gavin, Rindt having gone out with an engine failure.